jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 on the basis of comon interest.
 There are no nominations or runoff elections.
 The representatives are not held as responsible to the voters, which is just as well, since in practice there is no way of knowing the way any assemblyperson voted.
+Indeed, while minutes of meetings are available, consultation is frequently confidential.
+There is no "Robert's Rules of Order" to keep parliamentarians usy.

 From the point of view of any political scientist, then, this looks like a flawed democracy.
-And the response of some Baha'is was to make exactly that diagnosis.
-There have been several well-known controversies in the past for that reason, as some academics, no doubt steeped in the knowledge of democracies, initiated a campaign to "fix" the elected institutions to many democratic norms.
-Indeed, even before these controversies, the Universal House of Justice indicate the difficulty some tendencies of thought were causing in the communities of the west:
+And in the past, influential declared Baha'is made exactly that diagnosis.
+There have been several well-known controversies in the past as some academics, no doubt steeped in the knowledge of democracies and liberal norms, initiated a campaign to "fix" the elected institutions to adhere to such forms.
+Indeed, well before these controversies, the Universal House of Justice indicated the difficulty some tendencies of thought were causing in the communities of the west:

     We have noticed with concern evidences of a confusion of attitudes among some of the friends when they encounter difficulties in